arlonproj/arlon/docs/baseclusters.md

 ## Profile support

-While profiles are also being re-architected, the first implementation of next-gen clusters fully integrates with current-generation profiles, which are expressed as Profile custom resources and compiled into a set of intermediate files in a git repository.
+- While profiles are also being re-architected, the first implementation of next-gen clusters fully integrates with current-generation profiles, which are expressed as Profile custom resources and compiled into a set of intermediate files in a git repository.
+- Profiles are optional, and a next-gen cluster can be created without a profile.
+One can be attached later.

 ## Architecture diagram

-This example shows a base cluster named capi-quickstart used to deploy two workload clusters cluster-a and cluster-b.
-The cluster cluster-a is given profile xxx, while cluster-b is given profile yyy.
+This example shows a base cluster named `capi-quickstart` used to deploy two workload clusters `cluster-a` and `cluster-b`.
+Additionally, `cluster-a` is given profile `xxx`, while `cluster-b` is given profile `yyy`.

 ![architecture](arlon_gen2.png)

 ## Base Cluster

 A base cluster serves as a base for creating new workload clusters.
-The workload clusters are all copies of the base cluster, meaning that they inherit all characteristics of the base cluster except for resource names, which are renamed during the cluster creation process.
+The workload clusters are all exact copies of the base cluster, meaning that they acquire all unmodified resources of the base cluster, except for:
+- resource names, which are prefixed during the cluster creation process to make them unique to avoid conflicts
+- the namespace, which is set to a new namespace unique to the workload cluster

 ### Preparation